 Will dependent claims be automatically determined to be invalid in a trial for invalidation if the independent claim is determined to be invalid?

-No. A trial for invalidation should be demanded for each claim whether independent or dependent, and dependent claims can be maintained if they do not have any reasons for invalidation themselves, even though the independent claim is determined to be invalid.
+No. A trial for invalidation should be demanded for each claim regardless of whether the claim is independent or dependent, and dependent claims can be maintained if they do not have any reasons for invalidation themselves, even if the independent claim is determined to be invalid.
 So, it is recommendable to draft dependent claims if these dependent claims have any additional significant features.

-Is there any restriction for number of independent claims, such as one independent claim per one category?
+Is there any restriction on the number of independent claims, such as one independent claim per one category?

-No. An application can involve any number of independent claims.
+No. An application can include any number of independent claims per one category.
 Note that all the claims must fulfill a requirement of unity of invention.

 Show allowed claim categories in Japan.

 There are two categories – a product and a process.
-The process is further divided into two – a simple process and a process of manufacturing.
+The process is further divided into two – simple and manufacturing processes.

-Note that a device, an apparatus, a system or a program is categorized as a product.
-A method or a use is categorized as a process.
+Note that a device, an apparatus, a system, or a program is categorized as a product.
+A method or use is classified as a process.

 Is it possible to file a divisional application as a utility model application from a patent application?